SKT1803/python-notebook-compiler/README.md

 - `compact vdisk` → **shrinks the** `.vhdx` **file** itself, giving the freed space back to Windows.

-> The process is safe: it doesn’t delete active containers, images, or volumes you haven’t already removed with `prune`.
+> The process is safe: it won’t remove active containers, images, or volumes you haven’t already deleted.

 ---